Welcome!

 18 October 2024

 We contributed to a study on the microscopic description of the polarization-resolved second-harmonic intensities of a vapor/liquid interface of pure water.
-The article has just been published in The Journal of Chemical Physics.

 Published article | Preprint